Umarfarook1912/genui-style-extractor/README.md

 ## ✨ What is GenUI?

-GenUI is a smart browser extension that bridges the gap between design and development.
-Select any element on a webpage and instantly convert it into:
+GenUI is a smart design-to-code tool that bridges the gap between design and development.
+Extract styles from **web pages** (Chrome extension) or **Figma designs** (Figma plugin) and instantly convert them into:

 - 🎨 **Clean CSS** with optional px → rem conversion
 - ⚡ **Tailwind Classes** with smart utility mapping